 There are other stories that take place roughly in this period that handle sexism in a similar manner.
 The Haunting of Villa Diodati is another good example of this.
 Certain social stigmas that women suffered at the time get vaguely mentioned now and again.
 But, for the most part, the plot focuses on a crazy haunted house being attacked by a weird Cyberman.
 Which is exactly where the focus should be.

-Again, I'm hard-pressed to find examples of content in the last two seasons of Who that was too woke.
+Again, I'm hard-pressed to find examples of content in the last two seasons of Who that were too woke.
 Certain social injustices do get acknowledged when they need to be.
 Were they not mentioned, at least, in passing - then the story would actually seem unrealistic.
 But, at no point have I found that these topics were being brought up too frequently.
 Even in something like Rosa - a story that takes place in a society where racism has gone to a ridiculous extreme - there's still time to tell an exciting science fiction story and even develop some characters a bit.
 It's not just "look how terrible racism is" for an entire hour.
 There's plenty of other stuff going on, too.

 2. Decisions that are made purely for the sake of "wokeism"